 It can get pretty hot in the summer throughout Virginia.
 While the sunlight is certainly a good thing for your grass, you’ll need to take extra care of your lawn to ensure it remains healthy over the course of the hotter days of the season.

 Special care is needed, not only because of the rise in temperatures, but also because those hotter temperatures are often accompanied by summer droughts.
-Not to mention that the lawn experiences a lot more use during the summer when kids play in the grass and adults tend to hold afternoon barbecues.
+Not to mention that the lawn experiences a lot more use during the summer when kids play in the grass and adults hold afternoon barbecues.

-The following is a guide on how to take care of your lawn throughout the summer to ensure that it stays healthy.
+The following is a guide on how to take care of your lawn throughout the summer to ensure it stays healthy.